The Earth is the Same as the Celestial Bodies

 In the distant past, the Straits of Gibraltar, Abila and Calpe were joined together.

-But these mountains being separated by some cause, the opening admitted the sea, which flooded in so as to form the Mediterranean.
+But these mountains were separated and allowed the sea to flood in to form the Mediterranean.

-It was without doubt generable and corruptible before, as well; but that was so vast a mutation that it might have been observed as far as the moon.
+Without a doubt, it generable and corruptible before that event.
+But that was so vast a mutation that it might have been observed as far as the moon.

 If the earth was generable and corruptible before that flood, why may not the moon be equally so without any such change?
 Why is something necessary in the moon which means nothing on the earth?